In most embedded computers, all code comes pre-loaded in ROM;

 customization of a single computer, is fundamentally threatening to any multicellular

-practices rely upon the IT priesthood to determine what code
+Traditional practices rely upon the IT priesthood to determine

-for each machine, encrypted wireless nets, anti-virus software,
+individual firewalls for each machine, encrypted wireless nets,

 engineering".
 Yet little has been done in the way of